Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'VRMassiveStepChance' - The chance of a massive change (category of rain)

  - 'SandstormsInDesertOnly' - As it says on the tin.

+ - 'DisableAllFog' - As it says on the tin.

+ - 'ShowSummitClouds' - Controls if rain clouds appear in the summit.

+ - 'RainToSnowConversion' - If cold enough, and in fall or spring, this is the chance rain will become snow.

  - 'MoreSevereThunderFrenzyOdds' - longer storms.